Jagadishpediredla/savery-/README.md

     - **Issue**: A build error occurred (`Module not found: Can't resolve '../ui/avatar'`).
     - **Cause**: An incorrect relative path was used to import the `Avatar` component.
     - **Resolution**: The import path was corrected to use the `@/components/ui/avatar` alias.
+- **Map Initialization Errors**:
+    - **Issue**: The map components (both Leaflet and OpenLayers) were throwing initialization and "window not defined" errors.
+    - **Cause**: These libraries directly manipulate the DOM and are not compatible with Next.js's Server-Side Rendering (SSR).
+    - **Resolution**: The map component is now loaded using `next/dynamic` with `ssr: false` to ensure it only renders on the client-side, completely avoiding SSR-related issues.

 ---
 ## 12️⃣ Advice & Notes

 ## 12️⃣ Advice & Notes

 -   **Charting Library**: The application currently uses `recharts`, which is the default for `shadcn/ui` charts.
-The UI specification mentions `Chart.js`.
-A decision should be made whether to stick with `recharts` for consistency or migrate to `Chart.js`.
 -   **Component Library**: Continue to use `shadcn/ui` components where possible to maintain a consistent design system.
 -   **Styling**: Use the `cn` utility function from `src/lib/utils.ts` for combining and managing Tailwind CSS classes.